Introduction

 Major Requirements (42 Credits)

-AHT 102 Introduction to Art History and Visual Culture I: Antiquity to Early Renaissance
+AHT 102 Introduction to Art Histories, Ecologies, Industries I: Antiquity to Early Renaissance

-The course offers an introduction to the history of art and visual culture from antiquity to the Renaissance.
-It studies painting, sculpture, architecture, and prints within their historical, social, and cultural contexts, as well as their representation in modern media (film, documentary, etc).
+The course offers an introduction to the history of art and visual culture from antiquity to the Renaissance in an intercultural and interdisciplinary context.
+It studies all forms of art, such as painting, sculpture, architecture, and printed works within their historical, social, and cultural contexts, as well as their representation in modern media (film, documentary, etc.).
+The course aims at an international and cross-cultural perspective, as well as introducing students to interdisciplinary modes of analyzing art that respond to developments in the fields of art ecologies and art industries.

-AHT 103 Introduction to Art History and Visual Culture II: High Renaissance to Contemporary Art
+AHT 103 Introduction to Art Histories, Ecologies, Industries II: High Renaissance to Contemporary Art

-The course is the sequel to AHT 102 and offers an introduction to the history of art and visual culture from the High Renaissance to the present day.
+The course is the sequence to AHT 102 and offers an introduction to the history of art and visual culture from the High Renaissance to the present day.
 It studies early modern painting, sculpture, architecture, and prints within their historical, social, and cultural contexts, as well as photography and new media in the modern and contemporary world.
+It also introduces students to interdisciplinary modes of analyzing art that respond to developments in the fields of art ecologies and art industries.

-AHT 270 Theories and Methods in Art History and Visual Culture
+AHT 270 Theories and Methods of Art Histories, Ecologies, Industries

-The course introduces students to the theories and methods of art history and visual culture.
-It addresses both traditional and innovative models from art history and how to apply methodologies from other disciplines to the study of the visual world.
+The course introduces students to the theories and methods in a number of art historical traditions, of art worlds and art ecologies, and their application in art and heritage industries in the past and present.
+It addresses both traditional and innovative models in art history, emphasizing the variety of perspectives that can inform an understanding of art practices informed by interdisciplinary dialogues.
+A range of methodologies are introduced and applied to the study of art objects, practices, and environments.
 Students will conduct original research projects using a variety of critical approaches to put their theoretical knowledge in practice.

 AHT 320 Anthropologies of Art

-Six of the following (with at least two at the 300 level):
+Four of the following courses: at least one course at the 300-level

 AHT 213 Art and Ideas: Exploring Vision

-The course departs from the question of whether vision is simply what the external world imprints on our retina or if it is a cultural construct?
+This course has two components, one empirical and the other historical/cultural.
+The empirical section treats notions of blindness and internal vision: what does it mean not to see?
+How are seeing and touch interrelated?
+How can art be communicated to the blind?
+Do we have an optical unconscious?
+The historical sections depart from the question if vision is simply what the external world imprints on our retina or if it is a historical/cultural construct?
 Is it purely physiological or can we speak of a history or histories of the eye?
-How do culture, science, and ethnicity influence what we see and how se see it?
-Keeping these questions in mind the course studies aspects of vision (perception, reception, revelation, blindness) - both from an empirical and from an historical point of view.
-Besides practical exercises related to the seeing eye, the course examines the discovery of perspective in the Renaissance, the invention of the Baroque theater, gender and gaze in modernity, and optical instruments of the Enlightenment as precursors for modern photography and film.
+How do culture, science, and ethnicity influence what we see and how we see it?
+Keeping these questions in mind, the course studies aspects of perception in the arts from a historical point of view: the discovery of perspective in the Renaissance, the invention of the Baroque theater, gender and gaze in modernity, optical instruments in the Enlightenment as precursors for photography and film, and contemporary technologies, such as AR, VR, and digital manipulation programs.
+The course addresses all aspects and approaches of the Art Histories, Ecologies, and Industries major.

 AHT 215T Art and Industry in England: 1800-2000